MetPX/sarracenia/doc/sr_subscribe.1.rst

 being set to *xs_<username>_kk* (overriding the *xpublic* default.)

 Several topic options may be declared.
-To give a correct value to the subtopic,

-One has the choice of filtering using **subtopic** with only AMQP's limited wildcarding and length limited to 255 encoded bytes, or the more powerful regular expression based  **accept/reject**  mechanisms described below.
+To give a correct value to the subtopic, one has the choice of filtering using **subtopic** with only AMQP's limited wildcarding and length limited to 255 encoded bytes, or the more powerful regular expression based  **accept/reject**  mechanisms described below.
 The difference being that the AMQP filtering is applied by the broker itself, saving the notices from being delivered